 - Saver’s Credit – If you have made contributions to a retirement savings plan in your previous employment, you might be able to leverage such contributions through Saver’s Credit.
 You must submit a Form 1040 tax return to file for this tax break.
 The credit you receive will be a percentage of your adjusted gross income reported on the form.

 Besides tax breaks, you may also request to have your taxes withheld when you apply for your benefits.
 Fill out an IRS Form W-4V, Voluntary Withholding Request, and submit it to your state’s unemployment office.
-However, only 10% of your unemployment benefits can be withheld to pay federal taxes.
+However, the state can only withhold only 10% of your unemployment benefits to pay federal taxes.

 4. Deduct job hunt expenses